Macrometacorp/docs/docs/wu-runbook/solutions/rba/index.md

 ### **Download the RBA Installer**

-To use the Western Union App with RBA, the following installation steps is required to configure the necessary drivers:
+To access and use your work apps with RBA, follow these installation steps to configure the necessary drivers:

 :::tip
 The RBA installer also installs a Chrome browser on your device.
 You must access RBA using this browser to ensure RBA functions properly.
 For devices with the supported browser already installed, the RBA installer skips this browser installation.